Acupressure during pregnancy

 Now we would like to give you a few acupressure points that many women find very helpful during childbirth.
 If you have someone by your side who wants to support you with acupressure, then show them the right points before the birth, but without pressing them.
 This is really important as described above, because you don't want to induce labor prematurely.

-GB21 Shoulder Press
+GB21 Shoulder presses

 LI4 (also: Di4) Take this, labor pain!